bananaoomarang/webtask-ifttt-tutorial/pocket-tutorial.md

 ### If This Then Webtask

-Connecting your webtask to IFTTT is relatively painless, just setup a recipe that is triggered every time you save something to Pocket and configure the `that` component to be a 'Maker Channel', where we can pass off control.
+Connecting your webtask to IFTTT is relatively painless, just setup a recipe to be triggered every time you save something to Pocket and configure the 'That' component to be a 'Maker Channel', where we can hand over control to our script.
 Copy and paste the URL given by `wt create` into the box, but add `&title={{Title}}&excerpt={{Excerpt}}` to the very end.
-This dumps the data given by the Pocket channel into our app and makes it consumable in the webtask's context.
+This dumps the data given by the Pocket channel, making it consumable in the webtask's context.

 You can test to see if everything's working by saving something in Pocket and watching your webtask's logs with `wt logs`.
-Sometimes it takes a little while for IFTTT to send the request (though it is almost always within a couple of minutes), but you should see a bunch of 'Successfully saved' messages in your console.
+Sometimes it takes a little while for IFTTT to send the request (within a couple of minutes), but you should see a bunch of 'Successfully saved' messages in your console.

 ![Success.](/IFTTT2.jpg "Nice logging skills.")

-We can soup it up by ignoring common words and punctuation, as well as styling the result, but the use of webtasks would remain the same.
+We can soup it up by ignoring common words and punctuation, saving extra data etc, but the use of webtasks would remain the same.

 ### To the Backend and Beyond

 ![Ta da!](/IFTTT3.jpg "Ta da!")

-If you'd like to find out more about how they work and more advanced features, you should check out the [docs](https://webtask.io/docs) on Webtasks.io, but hopefully you can see that their simplicity and versatility is already pretty exciting!
+If you'd like to find out more about how webtasks work, as well as their more advanced features, you should check out the [docs](https://webtask.io/docs) on Webtask.io, but hopefully you can see that their simplicity and versatility is already pretty exciting!